Common questions about Orthogonal-Based Upper Cervical Chiropractic Care, and about Life In Alignment Chiropractic?

 Our upper cervical chiropractic practice is extremely accessible for most people in Oakland County and even parts of Macomb County and Genesee County.

 We are located in Auburn Hills, Michigan, directly off exit 79 (University Drive/Rochester).
-We are the only chiropractic office in the Auburn Crossing plaza, which is highly visible from the surrounding area by its blue awnings.
+We are the only chiropractic office in the Auburn Crossing plaza, which is highly visible from the surrounding area by its large dark awnings.
 Exit toward Rochester from I-75, or take the Squirrel Exit from 59 and head north.

 We are within 15 minutes driving distance from many Southeast Michigan communities, including: